Rather read it later? Download the PDF:

 A word of advice on the description, don’t use all caps.

 Adding photos to your Google Business Profile listing is incredibly important as it shows you as the authentic and professional company you are.

 You should make sure your photos are clear, high-quality pictures (not blurry/out of focus).
 Photos to add to your listing include:

 - Storefront (if applicable)

 - Anything that will show off your business/services/products

-Your business is always changing and whether that’s your opening times, your product info or even what your offices look like, it is highly important to keep all your information up to date on your Google My Business so your customers can stay informed.
+Your business is always changing and whether that’s your opening times, your product info or even what your offices look like, it is highly important to keep all your information up to date on your Google Business Profile so your customers can stay informed.

 People don’t like to spend their time searching through pages and pages of search results for what they want.

-In the next part of this article, we will look at how to use GMB to actively promote your business and take online bookings.
+In the next part of this article, we will look at how to use GBP to actively promote your business and take online bookings.
 We’ll cover posts, followers, questions & answers, messaging, bookings, and reviews, so stay tuned!